 Each state has its own resources and publicly-funded substance abuse programs available to those without insurance.
 These locations vary with their availability for treatment.

 Most treatment centers offer a cash-pay option for inpatient or outpatient care.
 Fees range depending on the facility, level of care, and length of treatment.
 Some treatment centers offer a sliding scale option depending on one’s income level.
 Others offer payment installments to pay over time.
-To learn more about cash pay rates at The Florida House Experience, contact us today.
+To learn more about cash pay rates at FHE Health, contact us today.

 Types of Treatment Facilities